oscbyspro/Ultimathnum/README.md

 <a name="corekit-upsize"/>

-#### Upsize binary integer elements with LoadInt\<Element\>
+#### Upsize binary integer elements with DataInt\<U8\>

 The data integer types let you downsize binary integer elements by reinterpretation.
-This awesome power stems from strict systems integer layout requirements.
-Note that you may not upsize integers in this way because the memory alignment of a smaller systems integer may not be compatible with a larger systems integer.
-Instead, you may use LoadInt\<Element\> to load elements of any size.
+This versatile power stems from strict systems integer layout requirements.
+You may not upsize elements in this way, however, because the memory alignment of a smaller systems integer may not be compatible with a larger systems integer.
+Instead, you may use DataInt\<U8\> to load elements of any size.
 It performs an unaligned load when possible and handles the case where the load would read past the end.
+All binary integers can form a DataInt\<U8\> view since a byte is the smallest possible systems integer type.

 <a name="corekit-bit-cast"/>